I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddiarg_videodecoderbeginframe.md

 A pointer to a content key that was used to encrypt the video frame data.
 If no content key was used, set this member to <b>NULL</b>.
 If the caller provides a content key, the caller must use the session key to encrypt the content key.

 For more information, see the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videodecoderbeginframe.md">VideoDecoderBeginFrame</a> function.

+`ContentKeySize`

+The size, in bytes, of the content key that is specified in the <b>pContentKey</b> member.

 ## Requirements